Master of Fine Arts in Creative Writing with an Emphasis in Prose

 Thesis Course (6 credits):

-ENG 250 is the two-semester course that is completed in the final year of study and must be taken consecutively from fall to spring.
+The MFA thesis is a two-semester process.
 The course does not have an assigned class period and instead requires regular meetings between the student and the thesis director.
 Students submit their choices for thesis directors and readers, and the department assigns final thesis committees.
+Please see the department's google drive folder for full thesis schedule and guidelines.
+Students will register for the section of ENG 250 Thesis for the MFA Degree corresponding with their thesis director.
+ENG 250 must be taken consecutively in both semesters of the final year.
+Students registered for a Flex MFA semester will follow the same thesis process, but meetings may be held by phone or video.
 Please see the department's google drive folder for full thesis schedule and guidelines.

 Students may pursue a variety of concentrated study options with their elective credits.
 Concentration areas provide access to more focused study of: young adult fiction; preparation for application to PhD programs; education; or literary arts administration.
 These concentration areas reflect the career paths that many alumni pursue.
 Concentration areas still allow flexibility to take additional elective credit in literature and other craft courses.
 Concentrations are always completed in addition to the core requirements (ENG 270 Graduate Poetry Workshop and ENG 204 The Craft of Poetry) and cannot be used to replace these courses.